Guatemala: Spanish Language Intensive (2-Week Sample Itinerary)

 • Days 1 - 3

-We’ll begin our journey by meeting up at the Miami airport and flying together to La Aurora Airport in Guatemala City.
+We’ll begin our journey by meeting up at a U.S. airport hub and flying together to Guatemala City.
 From there we’ll transfer to a small coffee farm which will be our orientation site in the Guatemalan highlands.
 We’ll spend the first couple of days getting to know each other and learning more about Guatemala, the culture and how to stay safe and have a great time over the rest of the course.

 • View Larger